xrash/gofgen/README.md

 ## What is this about

-In your Go project, you have a directory full of static files, let's say it looks like this:
+In your Go project, you have a directory `res` containing static files:

 ```
 project/